mboyan/agent-based-modelling/README.md

 This repository contains the code for the course project assignment in Agent-Based Modelling (ABM).
 The foundation for our framework is a model proposed by D. C. Thomas, R. Vandegrift and B. A. Roy (2020)[1], investigating the dynamics between viaphytic fungi and trees, which the fungi can use as propagation vectors.
 We expand this model by creating a mutualist feedback cycle in which both agent types deposit resources, which in turn affect the other agent type's behaviour.

 A particular focus of our research is the exploration of forestry techniques consisting of harvesting and planting, which can optimise timber yield while preserving the tree and fungi populations.
+Inspiration for the implementation of forestry in the ABM was taken from research by Zenith Arnejo et al.(2023)[2].

 ## Contents